Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Introduction

 \subsection{Our contributions}

-We study the problem of counting triangles whose total edge weight is smaller than a given threshold under local differential privacy.
+We study the problem of counting triangles whose total edge weight is smaller than a given threshold under local weight differential privacy.
 This triangle count and related measures such as the weighted clustering coefficient have been used to identify congested regions, which are central to urban traffic planning \cite{qin2020building,saramaki2007generalizations}.
 By designing mechanisms that count triangles whose weight lies below (equivalently, above) a given threshold, our approach directly supports this line of work while providing strong privacy guarantees.
-Moreover, efficient triangle-counting techniques often extend to more general subgraph counting, as has been shown in the unweighted setting~\cite{betzer2024publishing,suppakitpaisarn2025counting}, and we expect similar extensions to hold for weighted graphs.
+Moreover, efficient triangle-counting techniques often extend to more general subgraph counting, as has been shown in the unweighted setting~\cite{betzer2024publishing,suppakitpaisarn2025counting}.

 The number of triangles with small or large weights can be used to generate a synthetic graph that preserves key properties of the original graph.
 Finally, prior differentially private work on shortest-path cycles~\cite{sealfon2016,bodwin_2024,chen2023,dinitz2025} has primarily assumed non-negative edge weights.
 Below-threshold triangle identification can also be viewed as a basic building block for detecting negative cycles, with negative triangles being the simplest such structures.
 Since negative-cycle detection is fundamental to shortest-path computation with arbitrary edge weights, our results provide an entry point for studying negative-cycle detection under local differential privacy.